autohdw/verithon/README.md

    - Function: returns the python layer params of a specified module or abstract module
    - Argument Type: `string`
    - Return value: returns a dict if the argument `YOUR_MODULE_NAME` is a specific module name (such as `TOP0000000001`), or a list of dict if `YOUR_MODULE_NAME` is an abstract module name (such as `TOP`).
+   - Call this function only after the specified module is generated.
    - An example for calling `getParams`:
      ```python
         params_of_basic = moduleloader.getParams("Basic")